nickazg/spec-kit/templates/commands/go.md

 Your input: "$USER_INPUT"

 Did you mean:
-1. Report a bug in existing code? (try: "/go found bug in [component]")
+1. Report a bug in existing code? (try: "/speckit.go found bug in [component]")
-2. Request a new feature? (try: "/go implement [feature description]")
+2. Request a new feature? (try: "/speckit.go implement [feature description]")
-3. Check project status? (try: "/go status" or just "/go")
+3. Check project status? (try: "/speckit.go status" or just "/speckit.go")
-4. Continue from where you left off? (try: "/go" with no arguments)
+4. Continue from where you left off? (try: "/speckit.go" with no arguments)

 Please clarify your intent or run the appropriate /speckit.* command directly.
 ```

 ## Notes

-- The /go command is designed to be flexible and forgiving
+- The /speckit.go command is designed to be flexible and forgiving
 - It prioritizes speed for quick bug fixes while maintaining rigor for larger changes
 - All routing decisions are explained before execution
 - User can always abort and run specific /speckit.* commands manually
 - Supervisor observations provide additional context but don't block execution
+- The Supervisor agent starts automatically when this command runs